-For coral density, the dataset containing minor taxa were used for all statistical analyses.
-Data were standardized across transects and square-root transformed to generate a Bray-Curtis similarity matrix.
-PERMANOVA were conducted to assess overall differences in coral density among sites, with pairwise PERMANOVA to identify significant differences between pairs of sites.
-Test parameters were identical to those described earlier.
-A SIMPER was run to determine the strongest contributors to coral density at each site, once again using a cutoff of 70%. nMDS was used to visualize differences in coral density among sites, with similarity cluster overlays using the same parameters as for the percent cover datasets.

 Results

+Alpha diversity

+Coral Family richness, diversity, and evenness significantly differed across banks with East and West Flower Garden Bank having greater richness than other banks (Fig XX).
+Scleractinian species richness and evenness differed between banks, but diversity was similar across all banks.
+Again, East and West Flower Garden Bank had much greater species richness and also greater evenness as compared to outlying banks.
+In general, East and West Flower Garden Bank were more similar to one another than other banks across all tests.

 Benthic percent cover

-Percent cover of benthic communities using major taxa was significantly different among sites (PERMANOVA: Pseudo-F4,295 = 21.118, p = 0.0001; Table ##), with significant pairwise differences primarily between sites outside FGBNMS (Bright, Geyer, and McGrail Banks) to those inside the sanctuary (West and East Flower Garden Banks).
+Percent cover of benthic communities using major taxa was significantly different among sites (PERMANOVA: Pseudo-F4,291 = 21.264, p = 0.0001; Table ##), with significant pairwise differences primarily between sites outside FGBNMS (Bright, Geyer, and McGrail Banks) to those inside the sanctuary (West and East Flower Garden Banks).
 Pairwise comparison between West and East Flower Garden Banks was nonsignificant.
-PERMANOVA conducted on the minor taxa dataset corroborated the same trends for both main and pairwise tests (Pseudo-F4,295 = 35.508, p = 0.0001; Table ##).
+PERMANOVA conducted on the minor taxa dataset corroborated the same trends for both main and pairwise tests (Pseudo-F4,291 = 35.691, p = 0.0001; Table ##).
 SIMPER results for major taxa indicated that benthic community variation among sites outside FGBNMS was largely driven by algal percent cover, while West and East Flower Garden Banks were differentiated by soft bottom cover (Table ##).
 Within minor taxa, algal groups Chlorophyta and crustose coralline algae (CCA) drove variation in benthic communities, with significant impacts from soft and hard bottom substrates at Bright and McGrail Banks, and soft bottom only at Geyer Bank.
 Benthic community variation at West and East Flower Garden Banks was once again attributed to soft bottom cover (Table ##).

-Ordination of percent cover data within major taxa identified two main clusters at 60% similarity.
+Ordination and cluster analysis of percent cover data within major taxa identified two main clusters at 50% similarity.
 One grouping was largely comprised of the majority of the West and East Flower Garden Banks transects, while the other group included transects from sites outside the sanctuary and the remaining FGB transects (Figure ##).
-Ordination of the minor taxa dataset suggested further differentiation within sites, with three main groups of transects clustering at 40% similarity.
+Ordination and cluster analysis of the minor taxa dataset suggested further differentiation within sites, with three main groups of transects clustering at 40% similarity.
 West and East Flower Garden Banks transects were splits into two of the three groups, while transects from outlying sites Bright, Geyer, and McGrail Banks separated into a distinct group (Figure ##).

 Coral species density

-Coral species density was significantly different across sites (PERMANOVA: Pseudo-F4,245 = 14.429, p = 0.0001), with all pairwise comparisons being significant, except between West and East Flower Garden Banks (Table ##).
+Coral species density was significantly different across banks (PERMANOVA: Pseudo-F4,241 = 13.756, p = 0.0001), with all pairwise comparisons being significant, except between West and East Flower Garden Banks (Table ##).
 Variation in coral density among transects was driven by scleractinian (Madracis sp.), alcyonacean (Leptogorgia sp.), and antipatharians (Antipathidae, Antipathes atlantica, A. furcata, and Stichopathes sp.) for sites outside FGBNMS (Table ##).
 Variation in coral density in FGBNMS was driven mainly by alcyonacean (Ellisellidae and Plexauridae) and antipatharian (Aphanipathidae, Antipathes sp., and Stichopathes sp.).
-Ordination revealed weak grouping patterns among transects, with two main clusters at 20% similarity.
-Transects from outlying sites were found only in one of the groups, while transects from West and East Flower Garden Banks were found in the other group, with spread of some transects beyond the 20% similarity overlay (Figure ##).
+Ordination and hierarchical cluster analysis revealed weak grouping patterns among transects with nine clusters at 20% similarity (Fig. ##).
+Transects from outlying sites were found predominantly only in one of the groups, while transects from West and East Flower Garden Banks were mostly found in the other groups (Figure ##).

 Tables and Figures

+Table 1.
+Results from Kruskal-Wallis tests for alpha diversity metrics among banks including pairwise comparisons from Conover-Iman tests.
+Non-significant p-values are shown as “ns”.